-The landscape of Crete is home to beautiful beaches, mountains, plateaus, and valleys.
-All over the island, there are impressive natural formations that will certainly leave you in awe.
-The caves of Crete are certainly part of them.
-The most popular caves you can visit in Crete include Melidoni, in Rethymno, Sfentoni Cave, in Zoniana, and the well-known Zeus Cave, in the beautiful Lasithi plateau.
-Check this guide to include Zeus Cave in your itinerary, or visit the cave on a day trip from the nearby city of Agios Nikolaos.
+The landscape of Crete is about beautiful beaches, mountains, plateaus, and valleys.
+All over the island, impressive natural formations will certainly leave you in awe.
+The caves of Crete are part of them.
+On Crete, you can visit Melidoni Cave, in Rethymno, Sfentoni Cave, in Zoniana, and the well-known Zeus Cave, in the beautiful Lasithi plateau.
+Check this guide to include the Cave of Zeus in your itinerary, or to visit during a day trip from the nearby city of Agios Nikolaos.

 Known by the names of Zeus Cave, Diktaion Andron, and Psychro Cave, the Cave of Zeus is located right in the heart of the Lasithi Plateau (sometimes also spelled Lassithi Plateau).